pnp/cli-microsoft365/docs/docs/cmd/login.md

 `--thumbprint [thumbprint]`
 : Certificate thumbprint.
 If not specified, and `authType` is set to `certificate`, it will be automatically calculated based on the specified certificate

+`-s, --secret [secret]`
+: Client Secret of the Azure AD application to use for authentication.
+Required when `authType` is set to `secret`.

 `--appId [appId]`
 : App ID of the Azure AD application to use for authentication.
 If not specified, use the app specified in the `CLIMICROSOFT365_AADAPPID` environment variable.
 If the environment variable is not defined, use the multitenant PnP Management Shell app